imbstack/project-october-backend/README.md

 Running
 -------
+Optionally set the `OCTOBER_ENV` environment variable.
+The options are

+* Development -- This is the standard env
+* Production -- Use this for running in production
+* Test -- You most likely should not need to use this directly
+* Remote -- Use this to run the development server for the Rails server to use

-Simply execute `sbt run` from the top level directory.
+Now, simply execute `sbt run` from the top level directory.

 Testing
 -------